VanillaViking/VanillaViking/README.md

 - 🔭 I’m currently working on ...
     - Zyenyo, a typing test discord bot with stats tracking.
-    - SimplNotes, a markdown-to-html converter written in rust

 - 🌱 I’m currently learning ...
     - Rust!